Joel B. Michaels

 Joel Bialys Michaels is a film producer and actor.
 His notable work includes The Changeling for which he won a Best Motion Picture and a Golden Reel Award.

-His other work includes Basic Instinct 2, Terminator 3: Rise of the Machines, Terminator Salvation, Lolita, Stargate, Universal Soldier and The Philadelphia Experiment.
+His other work includes The Philadelphia Experiment, Universal Soldier, Stargate, Lolita, Terminator 3: Rise of the Machines, Basic Instinct 2 and Terminator Salvation.

 Filmography

 He was a producer in all films unless otherwise noted.